 Why use an audio recording unless you are interviewing?
 You could use participants’ groans for determining their mood, or you might be using ‘think aloud’ protocol.
-You would want to audio record the think aloud vocalization of the participants when they are performming the tasks.
+You would want to audio record the think aloud vocalization of the participants when they are performing the tasks.
 This is an effective technique and only slows down the time to perform tasks a little.
-It is hard to formally analyze, but in the context of usability testing you can get some idea of the participant was thinking with an informal analysis.
+It is hard to formally analyze, but in the context of usability testing you can get some idea of what the participant was thinking with an informal analysis.
 You may want to audio record the post test interview to get an idea about what the user was thinking.
-Post test interviews are not as reliable as think aloud because the participants may not remember and may answer what they think they should.
+Post test interviews are not as reliable as think aloud because the participants may not remember and may answer what they think you want to hear.
 So only ask about memorable events.

 Usability Test Team